Advance your leadership skills and creating a bond & commitment to the Scouting movement.

 - Outdoor Safety Skills

 In addition, you will get the opportunity to meet and network with other Scouters from across Ontario.
-The course encompasses group activities, discussions, case studies and hands-on activities with a large portion taking place outdoors.
+The workshops encompass group activities, discussions, case studies and hands-on activities with a large portion taking place outdoors.

-You will be asked to select a section when registering for the Wood Badge II Workshops Weekends:
+You will be asked to select a section when registering for the Wood Badge Advanced Scouter Development Cards Workshop weekends.
+This will aid your Support Scouters when mentoring you in the program section you are most interested in:

 - Colony (Beaver Scouts)